Shopify/unity-buy-sdk/EXAMPLES.md

 You can also make more complex requests using custom queries (see below).

-### Building a cart
+## Build a cart

-The following example shows how to create a cart and add line items to the cart using product variants.
+The following example shows how to create a cart and add line items to the cart using product variants:

 ```cs
 using Shopify.Unity;